edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

 .. note::

-   Before we can integrate this query into out Python app, we also need to add a new dependency for the Python binding: ``httpx-sse``.
+   Before we can integrate this query into our Python app, we also need to add a new dependency for the Python binding: ``httpx-sse``.
 It's enables streaming outputs, which we're not going to use right now, but we won't be able to create the AI client without it.